tsg/packetbeat-deploy/README.md

 ## Tutorial

-The following sections cover in detail the steps you need to take to build your own application monitoring + log aggregation system.
-Don't let the amount of text below discourage you, everything is quite simple and completing it shouldn't take more than 30 minutes.
+The following sections cover in detail the steps you need to take to build your own packet analytics and log aggregation system.

 ### Step 1: Decide on the architecture and get servers